-Manchester Town Hall Murals
+Ford Madox Brown Murals in Manchester Town Hall

-Papillon Graphics' Virtual Encyclopedia of Greater Manchester
+Papillon Graphics' Virtual Encyclopaedia of Greater Manchester

-including Bolton, Bury, Oldham, Rochdale, Salford, Stockport, Tameside, Trafford & Wigan
+Including Bolton, Bury, Manchester, Oldham, Rochdale, Salford, Stockport, Tameside, Trafford & Wigan

 Murals in Manchester Town Hall

-These wall panels by the artist Ford Madox Brown were commissioned by the city fathers to illustrate notable events and important persons who contributed to the development and the history of Manchester since its beginning in Roman times.
 They were commissioned to decorate the Great Hall in the prestigious new town hall, which was to be a tangible and visible symbol of Manchester's emerging power as an industrial city and of the civic pride which its people felt in its achievements.
-This small selection of photographs eminently demonstrates Madox Brown's skill.

 Manchester Town Hall is open to visitors and there are Blue Badge guides available for a 1½ to 2 hour